 - Muska böreği is also yummy when made with puff pastry and baked in the oven, if you prefer.

-If you love Turkish food & have a Gmail or Google+ account then please join in at our Turkish Food Community
+PS.
+If you love Turkish food & have a Gmail or Google+ account then please join in on our Turkish Food Community